merveozgul/javascript-events/README.md

 # js-jquery
-This is an example of javascript language and using jquery.
+This is a sample of a HTML page with very simple css file and example of JavaScript Events such as onchange, onmouseover etc.